LaxarJS/laxar/docs/manuals/upgrade_guide.md

 The LaxarJS packages use [semantic versioning](http://semver.org), so as long as you upgrade _within_ a major version of LaxarJS or one of the associated libraries and widgets, you should not have any problems.

 Of course, sometimes minor changes introduce bugs or new, (hopefully) better way to do things within applications.
-To get an impression of what happens between versions, consult the *changelogs*.
+To get the full details of what happens between versions, consult the *changelogs*.
 A `CHANGELOG.md` file is maintained in each of our repositories, and accessible from the [documentation site](https://laxarjs.org/docs/).
 Whenever a change comes with associated upgrade information, the changelog will mention this, and contain a pointer to the relevant GitHub issue.
+Note however, that sometimes individual changelog entries may be reverted or made obsolete by later changes.

+Keeping in mind that only the changelogs contain the complete upgrade information with all the gritty details, this guide tries to give you the big picture of what happened between major versions.
+It also tries to give a short rationale for each change, so that you know why we think the upgrade effort is justified.

 ## Migration Guide: LaxarJS v1.x to LaxarJS v2.x